rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 We first constructed a set of rule based candidate citations by exact string matching mentions and dataset names from the provided knowledge base.
-We found this to have high recall on the provided development fold and our own development fold that we created.
+We found this to have high recall and low precision, both on the provided development fold and our own development fold that we created.
+High recall and low precision was the desired outcome for this candidate generation step.
 However, after our test submission, it became clear that there were many datasets in the actual test set that did not have mentions in the provided knowledge base.
+If the provided development fold had been representative of the test set (rather than the train set) in terms of what datasets were mentioned in it, we could have discovered this issue sooner.
+In this case, it would have been more representative of the test set if it included more datasets that did not have example mentions in the provided knowledge base.
+The importance of reliable evaluation and training data is discussed further in Chapter 12.

 To address this limitation, we developed an NER model to predict additional dataset mentions.
-For NER, we use a bi-LSTM model with a CRF decoding layer, similar to [@Peters2018DEEPCW], and implemented using the AllenNLP framework.[^2] In order to train the NER model, we automatically generate mention labels by string matching mentions in the provided annotations against the full text of a paper.
+For NER, we use a bi-LSTM model with a CRF decoding layer, similar to Peters et al., 2018, and implemented using the AllenNLP framework<sup>2</sup>.
+In order to train the NER model, we automatically generate mention labels by string matching mentions in the provided annotations against the full text of a paper.
 This results in noisy labeled data, because it was not possible to find all correct